jpg6453/food-factory/README.md

 - On loading the page, the user is presented just **one** field for both **Ingredients** and **Preparation Steps**.
 After they have used the initial field they can add another by clicking the "+" button underneath the initial field. there is also a "-" button in case they create too many fields and end up not using them.
 - **Image** upload can only be by link at this time.
 Due to **MongoDB** being an ephemeral system, images cannot be stored.
 - By clicking the **Upload Recipe** button, the details the user entered are uploaded to the database and the user is redirected back to the recipes page where they will be receive a confirmation message advising that the recipe they entered was added.
 If they scroll down the recipe will be at the bottom of the page.
-- If the user changes their mind whilst mid-way through filling out they form they can click the **CANCEL** button and them will again be rediredcted back to the **Recipes page**
+- If the user changes their mind whilst mid-way through filling out they form they can click the **CANCEL** button and them will again be redirected back to the **Recipes page**

 ### Pages with Indirect Navigation